dweissner/dweissner.github.io/_posts/2025-07-09-Game-Changer.md

 tags:
 category: econ
 ---
 Lately, I've been contemplating how prices shape the world as we experience it.
-Prices affect us at an individualand macro level.
+Prices affect us at an individual and macro level.
 They influence choices ranging from clothing, decisions to own (or not) car and frequency of routine purchases like a morning cup of coffee en route to work and haircuts.

 Over lunch in Williamsburg a few months ago friends were discussing the skyrocketing prices of haircuts since the pandemic when one of them, a high earning architect at a major firm, resolutely said, "I started cutting my own hair."
 A wave of silence floated over our table as we looked up in shock at our friend, a former model who grew up in the aesthetically conscious cities of Moscow and Berlin.
 She continued, "there are excellent YouTube videos online for it."